joshpetit/simple-java-microphone-api/README.md

 # Simple Java Microphone API
 An easy to use project I made to help with a few other projects that require simple audio functions.
-The artifact is not published anywhere yet.
+Likely won't publish artifact until my use for this is exacerbated and I stop updating it.

 ## Usage
 ### Initialize